Efficient separate quantification of state preparation errors and measurement errors on quantum computers and their mitigation: Separate characterization of state preparation and readout errors

-We note that solving $\delta_M$'s and $\delta_{\rm SP}$ involves only linear equations.
+We note that solving $\delta_M$'s and $\delta_{\rm SP}$ here involves only linear equations.
 One can also extend the algorithmic cooling of Laflamme, Lin, and Mor in the two-qubit setting to solve for (the symmetric) $\delta_M$ and $\delta_{\rm SP}$, but this will involve non-linear equations; see Appendix~\ref{app:LLM}.
+In the next section, we expand our analysis to noisy CNOT gates.